Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Related work

 Several studies have proposed explainability approaches to unravel the information behind the uncertainty values.
-One study on diabetic retinopathy images classification~\cite{leibig_leveraging_2017} analyzed the causes of uncertainty by examining the predictive variance across Monte Carlo dropout samples and visualizing its behavior to clinical evaluation or unfamiliar inputs, offering qualitative explanations of model uncertainty.
-Another study~\cite{thiagarajan_explanation_2022} used t-SNE to explain uncertainty in Bayesian CNN-based classification of breast histopathology images, showing how high-uncertainty inputs clustered in latent space and could be flagged for human review, while low-uncertainty cases exhibited significantly improved classification accuracy.
-To the best of our knowledge, the explainability of uncertainty has not been explored for medical image segmentation.
+One study on diabetic retinopathy images classification~\citep{leibig_leveraging_2017} analyzed the causes of uncertainty by examining the predictive variance across Monte Carlo dropout samples and visualizing its behavior to clinical evaluation or unfamiliar inputs, offering qualitative explanations of model uncertainty.
+Another study~\citep{thiagarajan_explanation_2022} used t-SNE to explain uncertainty in Bayesian CNN-based classification of breast histopathology images, showing how high-uncertainty inputs clustered in latent space and could be flagged for human review, while low-uncertainty cases exhibited significantly improved classification accuracy.
+In medical image segmentation, our preliminary MICCAI workshop study~\citep{molchanova_interpretability_2025} explored lesion-scale uncertainty explainability for CL segmentation and compared explanations derived from Monte Carlo dropout and deep ensembles.
+The present manuscript extends that preliminary analysis with a larger two-center setting, a stronger focus on deep ensembles, and structured expert feedback.